 Barnum decided to prove that the bridge would not collapse by marching 21 elephants across the Brooklyn Bridge.
 Apparently this proved persuasive, as thousands of people cross the Brooklyn Bridge by foot every single day.
 If I had access to a time machine, I think I might pick the day May 17, 1884 first.
 The chance to see 21 pachyderms migrate from one borough to another is too good to pass up.

 Afternoon: Brownstone Brooklyn Food Tour

-So I strongly suggest that you take the Urban Adventures Brownstone Brooklyn Food Tour.
-This way you’ll get to see three gorgeous parts of Brooklyn (Brooklyn Heights, Carroll Gardens, and Cobble Hill) for the price of one.
+So I strongly suggest that you take the Brownstone Brooklyn Food Tour.
+This way you’ll get to see three gorgeous parts of Brooklyn (Brooklyn Heights, Carroll Gardens, and Cobble Hill) for the price of one on your one day in Brooklyn itinerary.
 Of course, we’ll eat extremely well while doing it.
-I hope to convince you further with the…

 Approximately Top 5: Brownstone Brooklyn one day in Brooklyn itinerary

 Our first stop is at the appropriately named French bakery called Bien Cuit.
 (Bien cuit means well cooked in French.)
 The name is appropriate because their baguettes are cooked for an extra long time, and they have that funny little twist at the end that proves they are hand made.
 And if we’re going to a proper French bakery, we want our baguettes to be hand made.
 That’s just science.

 You can choose from either a baguette or a croissant on this tour, but I suggest getting the baguette because it’s more unique to Bien Cuit.
 Of course, if you hate baguettes, I am sure the croissants are awesome too.
 But why would you hate baguettes?
 What has bread ever done to you?